kohantikanath/FoodProduct-Explorer/README.md

 ## Time Taken to Complete the Assignment

-The assignment was completed in approximately 6 hours, including setup, development, testing, and documentation.
+The assignment was completed in approximately 1 day, including setup, development, testing, and documentation.

 ## Getting Started